 Many Des Moines homeowners have experienced a loss of equity as their property values have decreased due to nearby nuisance properties, aging infrastructure or the financial inability to make improvements to their property.

-Local Option revenue in FY2020 funded the creation of a program called Blitz on Blight, an accelerated response to reported nuisance properties that property owners are unable to address themselves.
+Local Option revenue funded the creation of a program called Blitz on Blight, an accelerated response to reported nuisance properties that property owners are unable to address themselves.
 This program is designed to work through the backlog of reported public nuisance structures throughout the city that have reached the point of needing to be demolished.
-Demolition is sometimes a cost prohibitive option to address neglectful, absentee property owners.
+Demolition is sometimes a cost-prohibitive option to address neglectful, absentee property owners.

 • Completed Demolitions